 - In BIONICLE, it was explained post-cancellation that the characters who have died in the Matoran Universe (which amounts to a good 95% of all the deaths in the story), are actually alive, but trapped on a space station called the Red Star.
 They were, by design, supposed to teleport back to the Universe after death, but due to a system glitch, remained stuck on the Star.

-- At the conclusion of Persona 2 Innocent Sin, Maya Amano is stabbed fatally with the Spear of Destiny.
-Philemon offers to bring her back by creating an alternate reality, at the cost of the party's memories and their friendship.
-Tatsuya refuses to forget, initiating the events of Eternal Punishment.
-However, even at the end of this chapter, Maya and Tatsuya must give up their memories of each other to avoid a paradox that would destroy the world.
+- At the conclusion of Persona 2 Innocent Sin, Maya Amano is stabbed fatally with The Lance of Longinus, fulfilling the Oracle of Maia and destroying the world.
+Philemon offers a solution by creating an alternate reality, at the cost of the party's memories and their friendship.
+However, Tatsuya refuses to forget, initiating the events of Eternal Punishment.
+However, even at the end of this chapter, the original Tatsuya from Innocent Sin must return to the post-apocalyptic world he'd left behind in order to avoid a paradox in the new world and leave his friends, including Maya, to their lives without him.